Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Equivalence of Krasovskii and Carath eodory Solutions

-With the statements of Section~\ref{sec:equiv} at hand, we discuss their connection to related literature, and in particular, we point out an important connection with subgradients~\cite{clarke_nonsmooth_1998,rockafellar_variational_1998} that is well-known in the context of convex analysis, but also extends to Clarke regular domains.
+With the statements of \cref{sec:equiv} at hand, we discuss their connection to related literature.
 As discussed in the introduction, projected dynamical system have been studied from different perspectives and with various applications in mind.
-In particular, a number of alternative, but equivalent formulations do exist~\cite{brogliato_equivalence_2006,heemels_projected_2000}, but none considers the case of a variable metric.
-In the following, we discuss a well-established formulation~\cite{aubin_differential_1984,aubin_viability_1991,cornet_existence_1983} that has a number of insightful properties.
+In particular, a number of alternative, but equivalent formulations do exist~\cite{brogliatoEquivalenceComplementaritySystems2006,heemelsProjectedDynamicalSystems2000}, but none considers the case of a variable metric.
+In the following, we discuss a well-established formulation~\cite{aubinDifferentialInclusionsSetValued1984,aubinViabilityTheory1991,cornetExistenceSlowSolutions1983} that has a number of insightful properties.

 Namely, under Clarke regularity of the feasible set $\calX$ we may define an alternative differential inclusion given by the initial value problem

 and define the solution set as